Philadelphia Chinatown Development Corporation Key Staff

 Rachel Mak – Deputy Director

 Rachel is responsible for PCDC’s business operations, including staffing, resource allocation, financial and facilities management and program quality assurance.
-She oversees PCDC’s day-to-day operations and monitors operating procedures of various programs and projects, including the Chinatown Homeownership Initiative, Teen Club, Family Services, and Commercial Corridor activities.
+She oversees PCDC’s day-to-day operations and monitors operating procedures of various programs and projects, including the Chinatown Homeownership Initiative, Positive Youth Development Programs, Family Services, and Commercial Corridor activities.
 Rachel holds a Masters of Business Administration degree from Drexel University and is certified as a Housing Counselor and Housing Program Manager by the NeighborWorks Training Institute.
 On the weekends, she enjoys quilting, gardening, and crocheting under her magnolia tree.

 Wendy Lee – Housing Counselor